|

 construction and operation of the Central Utah Project.

-The Ute Tribe is a joint-lead planning entity for
+The Ute Tribe is a joint planning entity for

 the mitigation project.
 Under agreements with the